TomDeneire/InformationScience/README.md

 ## Course schedule

-During the academic year 2020-2021, the course "Information Science" (1st semester) will take place of Fridays, from 9h30 to 12h30, in room C.203, during weeks 9-13.
+During the academic year 2020-2021, the course "Information Science" (1st semester) will take place on Fridays, from 9h30 to 12h30, in room C.203, during weeks 9-13.

 ## Course description